 - Breach of the regulations on working conditions in the chain linked to the extraction of granite/natural stone/metal ores (child labour/forced labour); - Forced labour (e.g. in construction projects in the Middle East).
-There is not enough information available on this topic to establish whether Dutch companies have taken measures to ensure forced labour does not occur; - Deprivation of the right to a clean, safe and healthy living environment in the vicinity of wood production Increase the use of certified wood, particularly sites and extraction sites of metal ores and natural hardwood (incl. tropical wood) and wood that is not stone; supplied by VVNH members.
-Dialogues would be most useful with participation of the wood sector. • Land grabbing/non-respect of land rights (in the For more information we refer to the chapter on the felling process and the extraction of metal ores and wood and paper sector. - natural stone).
+There is not enough information available on this topic to establish whether Dutch companies have taken measures to ensure forced labour does not occur; - Deprivation of the right to a clean, safe and healthy living environment in the vicinity of wood production sites and extraction sites of metal ores and natural stone; - Land grabbing/non-respect of land rights (in the felling process and the extraction of metal ores and natural stone).